drghirlanda/alex/Manual.md

   design, such as which stimuli to use, the structure of trials, and different treatments for subjects.
 See [Configuration files] below.

-- Media: Here you have any image or sound files you need for your experiment.
+- Materials: Here you have any image, sound, or text files you need for your experiment, including an Instructions.txt file for the initial instructions.

 - Data: This folder is created by alex if it is not found, and it holds the data collected during experiment runs.

 Running alex
 ------------

-From the directory where the Design and Media directories are, you can just type 'alex'.
-You can also run experiments in other directories
+From the directory where the Design and Materials directories are, you can just type 'alex'.
+You can also run experiments in other directories using:
-using:

     alex -v <Directory>

-The directory is then expected to have Design and Media subdirectories with appropriate files.
+The directory is then expected to have Design and Materials subdirectories with appropriate files.
 A Data directory will be create if not present.

 Alex has been designed so that multiple instances of an experiment can be run simultaneously.
 This feature is useful when the experiment